SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 \submitdate{<Month>, <Year>}						% Month & year of your thesis submission (e.g. January, 2016)
 ```

 To edit text change the content between the __{}__ braces.
-Now look at the very top of the file `prelude.tex`.

-In the `prelude.tex` you'll see a lot of commands with `true` contained at the end of the command name.
+To enable/disable certain parts of the template check the variables at the very top of the `prelude.tex` file.

 ```latex
 \titlepgtrue	     % Main title page (required)